 “It took me 9 days to get to London from Montreal by boat.
 Today, if people take 9 hours to fly, they complain.

 “I was a bouncer at a nightclub in Montreal for a long time.
-A lot of people came to try me out and see how tough I was like I was the fastest gun alive.
-I beat the shit out of some guy and one day, a guy who used to be a pro wrestler, named Armand Corvelle, who wrestled in the days before TV, saw me.
+Many people came to try me out and see how tough I was like I was the fastest gun alive.
+I beat the shit out of some guy and one day, a guy who used to be a pro wrestler named Armand Corvelle, who wrestled in the days before TV, saw me.

 “Armand Corvelle was a consigliere for a local godfather in Montreal by the name of Vic Cattrone.
 Cattrone was also a wrestler before he became a godfather.
 Armand said, Maurice, I want to take you out for dinner sometime next week.

 “He talked to me and said, ‘Maurice, you’re a nightclub bouncer in Montreal, and everybody’s always coming after you.
 So far, you’re on top…but one of these days, somebody’s going to pull a gun on you and shoot you in the head.
 I recommend that you quit the bouncing job and go into professional wrestling.’

 “I took his recommendation…”

 The Antics of Mad Dog Vachon on the Road